 words "Father is a resident of Minsk", then in this instance you

-really don't need to copy "Minsk" into the "Other Towns"
+don't need to copy "Minsk" into the "Other Towns" column,

-column, because this record already contains "Minsk" in the
+because this record already contains "Minsk" in the searchable

-searchable "Town of Birth" column — a search for "Minsk"
+"Town of Birth" column — a search for "Minsk" would

 have "Minsk" in the "Other Towns" column in this instance.]

-the row.
-The "Other Surnames","Other Givennames" and "Other Towns" columns are
+The "Other Surnames", "Other GivenNames" and "Other Towns" columns

-hidden columns, which are not displayed in the search
+are hidden columns, which are not displayed in the

-results — these columns are used for only for the purpose
+search results — these columns are only used internally,